 Whose talk is it?

-It was when I was interviewing 16 and 17-year olds for the Swedish organization ASSE as part of their applications to become Exchange students for a year to the US, Canada or Australia in the early 90's, that I realized I had a good skill to enable people to feel comfortable sharing their truths.
-It was here I soon could differentiate between someone answering something that sounded good, but most likely was taught, and someone who simply shared directly what he or she thought, felt or wanted.
-There was for example a girl who really didn't want to go at all but her mother insisted that it would be good for her to go abroad and it would look good for their family.
-In my own case as a comparison the year before, my mother had brought me with her and my brother to visit Upstate NY first, so when I chose to go, I knew where to with an even pre-set hostfamily (which later changed) for both her and me to feel safe since my father was so negative and wanted to infuse us with scary threats by sending clippings of school shootings (while I was more dreaming of it becoming like in the TV-series "Fame" so I could become discovered as a dancer...).
+It was when I was interviewing 16 and 17-year olds for the Swedish organization ASSE as part of their applications to become Exchange students for a year to the US, Canada or Australia in the early 90's, that I realized I had a good skill to enable people to feel comfortable sharing their truths with me.
+It was here I soon could differentiate between someone answering something that sounded good, but most likely was taught and told to, and someone who simply shared directly what he or she thought, felt or wanted.
+There was for example a girl who really didn't want to go at all to the United States to be an exchange student, but her mother insisted that it would be good for her to go abroad and it would look good for their family.
+In my own case as a comparison the year before, my mother had brought me with her and my brother to visit Upstate NY first, so when I chose to go, I knew where to, with an even pre-set host family (which later changed) for both her and me to feel safe, since my father was so negative and wanted to infuse us with scary threats by sending clippings of school shootings (while I was more dreaming of it becoming like in the TV-series "Fame" so I could become discovered as a dancer...).
 The point is, as an interviewer for ASSE, it was because of our own experience, we were chosen to do these interviews that we got paid for to our own fraternity called IKU (International Culture Exchange).
 This particular girl is the one and only I declined, which I hope was the right decision.
 I think it was because I just received more responsibilities after.
 It made me feel good to raise her awareness of what she wanted herself and how her shy personality might suit another type of pursuit.
-Today at the hostel, I talked a little with a guy from San Diego about what I want to do for a living.
-And it really is in this spontaneous shares we get to affirm what we want and like to do.

 Contact me for a first free coaching session!